Generic name: fosphenytoin [ fos-FEN-i-toyn ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of fosphenytoin can be fatal.
+An overdose can be fatal.

-What should I avoid while using Cerebyx (fosphenytoin)?
+What should I avoid while using Cerebyx?

-Cerebyx (fosphenytoin) side effects
+Cerebyx side effects

+Cerebyx may cause serious side effects.
 Call your doctor at once if you have:

 a light-headed feeling, like you might pass out;

-unusual thoughts or behavior;
+confusion, unusual thoughts or behavior;

-Common side effects may include:
+Common side effects of Cerebyx may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Cerebyx (fosphenytoin)?
+What other drugs will affect Cerebyx?

 Sometimes it is not safe to use certain medications at the same time.
-Some drugs can raise or lower your blood levels of fosphenytoin, which may cause side effects or make fosphenytoin less effective.
-Fosphenytoin can also affect blood levels of certain other drugs, making them less effective or increasing side effects.
+Some drugs can affect your blood levels of other drugs you take, which may increase side effects or make the medications less effective.

 More about Cerebyx (fosphenytoin)